 - Participate in the Plant a Row for the Hungry program and opt for staples such as potatoes, sweet potatoes, turnips and swedes.

 - In the same vein, why not plant a fruit tree primarily for the hungry.
 Even a dwarf variety will offer some produce for those in need.

 - Join, or start, a community garden with the aim to produce fruit and vegetables for the poor and needy.
 Most local governments would be only to happy to give land for this purpose.

-Such an insurmountable problem such as world hunger can now easily be challenged by the simplest of means – edible landscaping.
-It’s not rocket science just a shift in our thinking that could harness our expertise and make the world a better place for those who need help.
+Edible landscaping can easily challenge such insurmountable problems such as world hunger.
+It’s not rocket science.
+All it takes is a shift in our thinking to harness our expertise and make the world a better place.

 If you’ve been involved with gardening to solve hunger in your area, let us know what you did and your experiences.
 It may give all us gardeners to shove along we need.